 I start by simmering them in verde enchilada sauce, layering them.
-I used Hatch Green Chile Enchilada Sauce from Trader Joes.
+I use Hatch Green Chile Enchilada Sauce.
 I love HATCH!
 It’s made in New Mexico and has excellent flavor.

-I let them simmer in the crock pot for a few hours.
-After they flake with the fork, I take them out and put them in a bowl.
-I cut them up in the bowl, pouring some of the sauce from the crock pot on them to keep them nice and moist.
+Transfer the chicken to a big bowl.
+Cut them up in the bowl, but don’t shred them to death.
+I like to pour some of the sauce from the crock pot on them to keep them nice and moist.

-I then mix up some sour cream, a couple of cans of Campbell’s cream of chicken soup, greek yogurt and lots of cheese to use as the filling.
+OK, back to the filling.
+The filling includes sour cream, cream of chicken soup, greek yogurt and lots of cheese to use as the filling (see the recipe below).

-I made an assembly line to put together the enchiladas.
-I start by adding the filling and laid the chicken on top of it.
-I don’t cut my pieces of chicken up super small because I liked them to be super juicy when eating!
+Start by adding the filling and lay the chicken on top of it.
+I don’t cut my pieces of chicken up super small because I like them to be super juicy when eating!

-After the tortillas were filled up and placed in the pan, I poured some Hatch Valley Salsa and Trader Joe’s Salsa Verde on top of the enchiladas.
+After the tortillas are filled up and placed in the pan, pour Hatch Valley Salsa and Trader Joe’s Salsa Verde on top of the enchiladas.
 Read Trader Joe’s own blog on Hatch Valley Salsa by clicking here.

-I liked to use two different kinds to add to the flavor.
-Once I’m done with the sauces, I sprinkle a few more handfuls of cheese on top!
-They were now ready for the oven!
+Finish with a few more handfuls of cheese on top!
+They are now ready for the oven!

-When they started to bubble and the cheeses started to brown, I knew they were done.
+When they start to bubble and the cheeses start to brown, they are done.

-While there were a number of steps to get to this point, they were worth it!
-They were so juicy and so rich!
-All six of us had seconds and there were plenty of leftovers!
+While there were a number of steps to get to this point, they are worth it!
+Trust me!
+They are so juicy and so rich!
+Be warned: everyone will beg for a doggy bag!